 Features of Landscapes

-The BA in Urban Studies program utilizes USF’s prime location as a living laboratory by taking students on walking tours throughout the city to give context to what they’re learning in the classroom.
+The Urban Studies concentration in the Environmental Studies program utilizes USF’s prime location as a living laboratory by taking students on walking tours throughout the city to give context to what they’re learning in the classroom.

 Professor Tanu Sankalia never misses an opportunity to take his students on walking tours.
 “Their eyes light up as they see connections between what we are reading in class and the real physical world around them.”
 Courses like the Introduction to Urban Studies class, the Urban Field Course, Urban Planning and Design, Historic Preservation and the City, and the Photo Practice and the City, all actively engage with the city through walking tours.